cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_bbset.md

 # Single Basic Block Set View

-This view shows with a heatmap how many basic blocks in the selected basic block set cause inconsistencies for certain predictor pairs and the computed discovery campaign coverage metrics.
+This view shows how many basic blocks in the selected basic block set cause inconsistencies for certain predictor pairs and the computed discovery campaign coverage metrics.

 ## Interestingness Heatmap